-Section 7.
-Grievances may be initiated by: (a) employees (either singly or jointly), (b) the Union, or (c) the Employer.
-When identical or similar grievances are submitted by more than one (1) employee, normally only one (1) grievance will be processed under this procedure, and the disposition of that grievance will be the disposition of all such grievances.
+A. When identical or similar grievances are submitted by more than one (1) employee, normally only one (1) grievance will be processed under this procedure, and the disposition of that grievance will be the disposition of all such grievances.
 The results of the decision will be applied to all parties affected by the decision.
 In the event identical grievances are filed, any such grievance will be processed individually upon the grievant's request.

-Regardless of Union membership, employees shall not be precluded from bringing matters of personal concern to the attention of appropriate officials in accordance with applicable law, rule, regulation, or established agency policy.
+B. Regardless of Union membership, employees shall not be precluded from bringing matters of personal concern to the attention of appropriate officials in accordance with applicable law, rule, regulation, or established agency policy.

 An employee or group of employees in the unit may be represented by themselves or only by the exclusive Union, in filing a grievance under the negotiated procedure.

-Section 8.
+Section 9.
 Reasonable official time will be granted aggrieved unit employees and the appropriate Union representative to investigate and prepare grievances, if otherwise in an official duty status.
 Official time will be granted to present a grievance through this negotiated grievance procedure.

-Section 9.
+Section 10.
 Once a grievance has been accepted for processing under this grievance procedure, failure of the aggrieved employee or the Union to comply with any applicable time limit will terminate further consideration of the grievance except as otherwise provided within this Agreement.

-Section 10.
-A grievance by the employee or the Employer shall be filed within ten (10) work days of the incident or learning of the incident being grieved except for extenuating circumstances such as an unavoidable or an authorized absence of the aggrieved.
+Section 11.
+A grievance by the employee shall be filed within ten (10) workdays of the incident or learning of the incident being grieved except for extenuating circumstances such as an unavoidable or an authorized absence of the aggrieved.
 Should extenuating circumstances preclude adherence to the above stated time constraints, written reasons will be submitted with the grievance.

-Section 11.
+Section 12.
 Employee grievances: